bengfarrell/rgf-blog/content/blog/2016-05-30-a-winemakers-downtown-sonoma-afternoon.md

 [![LaSalette Brick Oven downtown Sonoma](http://s3.amazonaws.com/thegourmez-wpmedia/2016/05/MathesSonoma-09-500x334.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/05/MathesSonoma-09.jpg)

 LaSalette serves New Portuguese cuisine, and you can find it at the cozy end of the courtyard passage just past the historic Sebastiani Theatre.
-It’s on the pricy side at $24-$30 per entrée, but going at lunch makes it more affordable.
+It’s on the pricy side at $24–$30 per entrée, but going at lunch makes it more affordable.

-I’m not one who typically enjoys watching chefs work -- I’m more interested in what ends up on my plate -- but seeing them make expert use of that beautiful oven made lunch quite entertaining.
+I’m not one who typically enjoys watching chefs work—I’m more interested in what ends up on my plate—but seeing them make expert use of that beautiful oven made lunch quite entertaining.

 [![LaSalette chef downtown Sonoma](http://s3.amazonaws.com/thegourmez-wpmedia/2016/05/MathesSonoma-10-353x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/05/MathesSonoma-10.jpg)